 Cut the sock as shown in the picture.
 We just need the foot part.

 You may use googly eyes if you prefer.

-Trace the templates on the pink felts with a fabric marker.
-The smaller snout is on the darker pink felt, the rest is on the light pink felt.
+- Trace the templates on the pink felts with a fabric marker.
+The darker pink felt is for the smaller snout, and the rest is on the light pink felt.

 Rub some water to erase the marking if necessary.
 Set aside to let it dry.

 - Sew running stitches around the raw edge of the sock opening.

 Stuff the sock densely with poly stuffing material followed by some stuffing beads.